Marc Snyder

 - District 12

 Under current law, fraudulent transactions are controlled by the "Colorado Uniform Fraudulent Transfers Act".
-The bill makes updates to the "Colorado Uniform Fraudulent Transfers Act" and renames it as the "Colorado Voidable Transactions Act" (act).
-The bill changes references in the act from "fraudulent transfers" to "voidable transactions".
-The bill proposes changes to the act that would make the act align better with uniform law regarding voidable transactions, as well as makes updates to some of the definitions and terminology used in the act.
-The bill establishes burdens of proof and evidentiary requirements for various claims under the act.
-The bill also establishes which jurisdictional laws control certain types of claims based on the location of a debtor and makes numerous technical amendments throughout the act.
-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+The act makes updates to the "Colorado Uniform Fraudulent Transfers Act" and renames it as the "Colorado Voidable Transactions Act".
+The act changes references in current statute from "fraudulent transfers" to "voidable transactions".
+The act changes Colorado law to align with uniform law regarding voidable transactions and updates some of the definitions and terminology used in current statute.
+The act establishes burdens of proof and evidentiary requirements for various claims related to voidable transactions.
+The act also establishes which jurisdictional laws control certain types of claims based on the location of a debtor.
+(Note: This summary applies to this bill as enacted.)

 Senate Considered House Amendments - Result was to Concur - Repass